bigbridge-nl/product-import/README.md

 Thanks to Martijn van Berkel for first volunteering to use the importer in production environments and for providing valuable feedback.

 This project owes a great deal of ideas and inspiration from Magmi / Magento 1 [Magmi](https://github.com/dweeves/magmi-git)

+#Fork
+This is a fork of the original BigBridge Product Importer.
+It has been modified to work with our custom price unit on options.